intel/nauta/docs/user-guide/actions/template_packs.md

 1. Pick the pack's name.

 The name should be unique and not conflict with any other packs available in the local [packs](#packs) folder.
 After naming the pack, create a corresponding directory in the [packs](#packs) folder and populate its [charts](#charts) subfolder with the contents of the chart.
 Do not forget to set this pack name also in the chart.yaml file.
-Otherwise the new template won’t work.
+Otherwise the new template will not work.

 2. Create a [Dockerfile](#dockerfile).